thescientist13/HP_Stuff/src/content/docs/FanFiction/Harry_Potter_-_Nephilim/Appendices/Appendix_F.md

 ## Effects

-'Contracts' cannot force you to do something the way the [Imperius][] curse does.
-Rather, it forces behaviour through the existence of penalties.
+With the one odd loophole noted above, 'Contracts' cannot force you to do something the way the [Imperius][] curse does.
+Rather, they force behaviour through the existence of penalties.
 You can break an "Unbreakable Vow" but you die as a result.
 When a secret keeper "contracts" to keep a secret, in a sense _everyone else_ is bound not to know something yes.
 But I think that's why James and Lily had to go to the cottage in Godric's Hollow.
 They had to go to a house that was *not* known to be theirs to hide the location of their house.
 Otherwise